How I achieved a 99.95 ATAR: Aolei Yu

-In the context of the HSC this concept of control encompassed a number of things; perhaps the most obvious being the understanding that I could not control what actual questions would appear in my exams, but I could control my preparation for my exams.
+In the context of the HSC, this concept of control encompassed a number of things; perhaps the most obvious being the understanding that I could not control what actual questions would appear in my exams, but I could control my preparation for my exams.

 Another prominent memory that I have of the HSC was a conversation I had with my principal about subject selection near the end of Year 11.
-Prefacing this, I would like to stress how lucky I was to have such an understanding, knowledgeable and dedicated principal (and teachers of course!).
+Prefacing this, I would like to stress how lucky I was to have such an understanding, knowledgeable and dedicated principal (and teachers, of course!).
 Specifically, I was asking my principal for advice as to whether to pursue English Extension 2.
 During this conversation he gave me a piece of advice that has stuck with me ever since: that for me, it was a matter of ‘control’.
 He advised me to choose the subjects that I believed I could control the most comfortably.
 As much as I enjoyed English, I realised that personally, I did not feel as in control of it as I did for my other subjects.
-I attributed this largely to its assessment structure: a major work, as fun as I envisioned it to be, just did not suit me, but with hindsight I also realised I simply wasn’t as good at English Extension as my other subjects.
+I attributed this largely to its assessment structure: a major work, as fun as I envisioned it to be, just didn’t suit me, but with hindsight I also realised I simply wasn’t as good at English Extension as my other subjects.

-For those who are interested I ended up taking the following subjects for the HSC (having dropped English Extension 1 in the summer break):
+For those who are interested, I ended up taking the following subjects for the HSC (having dropped English Extension 1 in the summer break):

-The ATAR is a rank, and so its calculation involves the comparison of an individual’s HSC results with the marks of every other HSC student in NSW.
-It was obvious to me that I could not control anyone else’s marks.
-I could only control my own marks, and even those were subject to a number of variables outside of my control.
-What if my marker was incredibly tired when they came to my paper?
-What if the extra booklets that I submitted were lost somewhere along the track?
-What if… I realised that worrying about my ATAR would not help me.
-So I forced myself not to worry.
-Instead I directed my focus on my preparation, and as cliché as it sounds, just aimed to do the best that I could.
-Because at the end of the day that is all that you can reasonably control.
+The ATAR is a rank, and so its calculation involves the comparison of an individual’s HSC results with the marks of every other HSC student in New South Wales.
+It was obvious to me that I couldn’t control anyone else’s marks.
+I could only control my own marks, and even those were subject to a number of variables outside my control.
+A number of questions would constantly go through my mind:

 Too much of a good thing can be bad

-- Sometimes in the heat of the moment the best thing that you can do is to take a step back (easier said than done)
+Sometimes in the heat of the moment, the best thing that you can do is to take a step back (easier said than done)

-Students always seem worried about whether they’re studying enough, whether the hours that they spend studying a subject are sufficient.
-For me I think that the focus should be on the quality of study and not the hours spent on study.
+Students always seem to be worried about whether they’re studying enough, whether the hours that they spend studying a subject are sufficient.
+For me, I think that the focus should be on the quality of study and not the hours spent.
 Too much study can indeed be a bad thing, because it is often accompanied by a decrease in quality and thus effectivity.
 Getting the right balance between studying for long enough and ensuring that you maintain efficacy and efficiency whilst studying is important!

-The second piece of advice, that stepping back is often the best thing that you can do, was something that particularly helped in the latter stages of the year.
+The second piece of advice, that stepping back is often the best thing you can do, was something that was particularly helped in the latter stages of the year.
 At times I found myself getting quite frustrated and sometimes even overwhelmed.
 It was during these times that I found it beneficial to switch my focus to something totally different.
 I found my release in exercise.
-Be it going for a run, kicking a ball around or having a hit in the cricket nets, I found such physical exercise a great way to reset my mind.
+Be is going for a run, kicking a ball around or having a hit in the cricket nets; I found such physical exercise a great way to reset my mind.
 Afterwards I found I could approach my studies with a renewed perspective.

-For me, maintaining balance and understanding what I could control, were two major ideas that helped me enjoy and succeed in Year 12.
-The development of these two ideas was a gradual process in which my school community, family and friends all had a significant input.
+For me, maintaining balance and understanding what I could control, were two major ideas that helped me enjoy and succeed in Year 12 – I ended up with an ATAR of 99.95.
+The development of these two ideas was a gradual process in which my school community, family and friends all had significant input.
 These two ideas not only guided me through the HSC, but also continue to do so during life post-HSC.